LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 ## Your Specifics

+Pay attention the next time you are reading a book from your favorite author.
+Notice how many words are involved in the details of the scene.
+This isn't by accident.
+The story teller is trying to get you to suspend your disbelief and re-live the story they are telling.

+Almost every business book tells the story of someone at a failing company who tries a new process and ends up turning around the company to outstanding success.
+It's the specifics of that story that make the book interesting.

+It's the specifics of **your story** that allows others to learn from it as if they have gone through it themselves.
+If you just say what you learned, you remove the chance for them to have those learning be impactful

+What will make your story, **your story** is the specifics.
+What are people's names?
+What were the details of that argument?
+Details make the story real, more so than the lesson.

+*Twilight and Fifty Shades of Gray are the same story.
+*Cinderella and Pretty Woman

+What are the details that let you live the story as if you were there?
+Does it feel real to the person listening?

+ Very often when people are trying to tell their story, they make it very generic so that it will fit anybody.
+Abstract lessons are the opposite o what we want people to do.

 ## Timing exericises - (1, 5, 50)
 ## Role PLaying - Using emotion in your story
 ## Setting/Character/Plot/Conflict/Resolution